Climate Change: A Growing Storm

 The IPCC Report states the urgency of reducing carbon emissions over the next decade.
 Currently, over 40 billion tons of CO2 are emitted worldwide.
 Unprecedented action is required to halt further increase.

-That action sight includes many, if not all, of these:
+That action might include many, if not all, of these:

 - Replacing gas and diesel-power cars, buses, and trucks with electric vehicles.
 Currently, only four percent of road vehicles are powered by renewable fuel.

 - Implement Carbon Capture and Storage (CSS) equipment at coal and gas plants to prevent CO2 release.

 - Restore trees to vast regions of cropland

 The trend toward improvement must begin soon.
 Global net emissions of carbon dioxide must fall 45 percent below 2010 levels.
 To achieve that, renewable use would have to increase from 24 percent today, to 50 or 60 percent in 2030.